secondsight/secondsight-hardware/README.md

 tool to generate the STLs from the command line.
 The Makefile contains two variables that probably require changing to use in your environment.

-   * *OPENSCAD* - full path to the openscad program on your system
+   * *OPENSCAD* - full path to the OpenSCAD program on your system
    * *SLIC3R* - (optional) full path to the slic3r program on your system

 You do not need to use slic3r to generate your gcode files.
 If you do, the